Randy Roark

 1976: His poetry is anthologized in A World of Poetry (A World of Poetry Press)–his first professional publication.

 1980: Begins apprenticeship with Allen Ginsberg, who was working on his Collected Poems.
-Transcribed journals 1978-1980, and transcribed and annotated all of his Naropa lectures on William Blake.
+Transcribed his journals from 1978-1980 and transcribed and annotated all of his Naropa lectures on William Blake.
 Begins attending classes for a BFA in Poetics at Naropa.
 Studies with Ted Berrigan, Anselm Hollo, Philip Whalen, William Burroughs, Diane di Prima, Anne Waldman, Gregory Corso, Gary Snyder, Bernadette Mayer, Alice Notley.

 1980-1983: Works as Administrative Assistant for the Poetics Department at Naropa Institute.
 Produces and hosts a series of student poetry readings in competition with the official poetry readings at Naropa Institute.